-The purpose of the CGG is to provide strategic coordination resources locally.
+The purpose of the CGG is to provide the strategic coordination of resources locally.
 It is chaired by Council Gold.

 The focus of this meeting varies according to the circumstances, and at no point should an independent strategy be pursued that is at variance with the strategy set by LLAG or SCG (when active).